-The Lord Chamberlin, Michael Ehrenreich, was quoted with the announcement from the Danish Royal House’s website as saying, “The media consumption of Danes is shifting, and the Royal Danish House wants to be where Danes are.
+Lord Chamberlin, Michael Ehrenreich, was quoted in the announcement from the Danish Royal House’s website as saying, “The media consumption of Danes is shifting, and the Royal Danish House wants to be where Danes are.
 With the new platforms, we have as a supplement to the other media coverage the opportunity to directly tell Danes about the Royal Danish House, the Royal Family’s work and the Royal Danish House’s role in the society to a greater extent.
 Here, we think that Facebook and Instagram are good platforms.
 We see it as a natural further development of the Royal Danish House’s media platforms that the Royal Danish House goes on the social media.”

 An accompanying video was posted on the new Facebook site, as well.
 The video features Her Majesty Queen Margrethe with a short clip of the first radio address for New Year’s 1941 by King Christian X, Her Majesty’s grandfather.
 Further clips in the video feature the first live television broadcast of Margrethe’s proclamation in 1972, video from Crown Prince Frederick and Crown Princess Mary’s balcony appearance after their wedding in 2004.
 The video ends with Crown Prince Frederick taking a photo of his mother on his iPhone to be posted on the new social media sites.